almibe/ligature-specification/lig.md

  * Strings are wrapped in `"` and can contain new lines
  * Integers are numbers that don't contain a decimal point (limited to 64 bits)
  * Floating point numbers are numbers that contain a decimal point (64 bit IEEE 754)
- * Byte vectors starts with `0x` and may contain new lines
+ * Byte vectors starts with `0x` and contains only hex characters 0-9 and a-f

 ### Statements